-Growing the business in Africa and the Asia-Pacific region
+Growing the business in Africa

 The need for training of indigenous people for participation in the labour market is not confined to Mozambique.
-Whether mandated by local law or by project economics, the requirement to train local citizens to construct resource projects provides the group with opportunities in multiple jurisdictions.
-RBR's current training activities in Mongolia and its goal to secure similar contracts in other African countries will not only grow the business, but also reduce portfolio risk by diversifying its revenue streams by commodity and country.
+RBR's goal is to secure similar contracts in other African countries to grow the business and reduce portfolio risk by diversifying its revenue streams by commodity and country.